 Maria grabbed hold of a plank of wood that drifted past them.
 She placed the girl’s arms over it before wrapping her own arms around it.

 They spent several minutes drifting like that until Maria spotted a small, narrow, overturned canoe several meters away.
 Leaving the girl hanging on the plank, Maria swam over to it leisurely before flipping it upright with a huff.
-After pulling herself up into the boat, she rowed over to the girl and then extended a hand out to her.
-The girl did not respond, merely shivering tense as she clung tightly to the wooden plank.
+After pulling herself up into the boat, she rowed over to the girl and extended a hand out to her.
+The girl didn’t respond, merely shivering tense as she clung tightly to the wooden plank.

 “Right here!”
 Maria popped.
 She tapped the girl’s shoulder causing her to whip a flailing hand out.
 The girl was afraid of being abandoned.
 Maria took the girl’s hand in her own before hoisting her into the canoe.

 The girl felt around for a bit before she settled down into the corner and stared in Maria’s direction.
 “Now what?”